Read this before you decide where to stay in kakadu

 Check out this guided tour the picks up in Jabiru if you want someone else to do the driving once you are settled in.

 Anbinik Kakadu Resort

 From powered caravan and camping sites to safari style bungalows and two-bedroom cabins, there is something for everyone at Anbinik.
-The resort owned and managed by the Djabulukgu Association which represents the Traditional Owners of the Park’s northern region.
+The resort is owned and managed by the Djabulukgu Association, which represents the Traditional Owners of the Park’s northern region.

 The resort is within walking distance to Jabiru supermarket and other facilities.
 It offers an outdoor pool, which, while small, provides a welcome end to a day of sightseeing and discovering waterholes you are probably too scared to swim in!